JavierTobar/OS/README.md

 # Simulation of an OS

-Note: I will be releasing version 3.0 late March or early April.
-       Version 3.0 will support virtual memory.

 To run the program simply copy the files and execute: ./compile.sh You may need to make compile.sh executable, execute chmod +x compile.sh